 How To Grow a Bonsai Tree reserves the right to delete your comments.
 This is my blog.
 I don’t have an obligation to publish your comments.
 The First Amendment gives you the right to express your opinions on your blog, not mine.

 Specifically, I will delete your comments if you post something that is, in my sole opinion, (a)snarky; (b) off-topic; (c) libelous, defamatory, abusive, harassing, threatening, profane, pornographic, offensive, false, misleading, or which otherwise violates or encourages others to violate my sense of decorum and civility or any law, including intellectual property laws; or (d) “spam,” i.e., an attempt to advertise, solicit, or otherwise promote goods and services.
 You may, however, post a link to your site or your most recent blog post.

 You retain ownership of your comments.
-I do not own them and I expressly disclaim any and all liability that may result from them.
-By commenting on my site, you agree that you retain all ownership rights in what you post here and that you will relieve me from any and all liability that may result from those postings.
+I do not own them and I expressly disclaim any liability that may result from them.
+By commenting on my site, you agree that you retain all ownership rights in what you post here and that you will relieve me from any liability that may result from those postings.

 In short, my goal is to host interesting conversations with caring, honest, and respectful people.
 I believe this simple comments policy will facilitate this.

 CHANGE NOTICE: As with any of our administrative and legal notice pages, the contents of this page can and will change over time.
 Accordingly, this page could read differently as of your very next visit.
 These changes are necessitated and carried out by How To Grow a Bonsai Tree, to protect you and our How To Grow a Bonsai Tree website.
 If this page is important to you, you should check back frequently as no other notice of changed content will be provided either before or after the change takes effect.